lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 ## Re-what?
 Reboot!

 Today, the "ReBoot" group should keep working on simple challenges to master core notions.
 Don't be disappointed!
-You'll be able to parse and store data later on in you ruby life.
+You'll be able to parse and store data later on in your ruby life.

 ### Reboot challenges